jfhbrook/susitna/adrs/017-grabthar.md

 I also found that [SWC's standard command line interface](https://www.npmjs.com/package/@swc/cli) was really immature.
 This seems to be because it was really intended to run within other build and bundling tools, such as Vite and Nextjs.

-By this point, I was finding the impedance mismatch between Vitest's SWC-based build and my project's SWC build to be overwhelming, and I yearned to make the two match.
+By this point, I was finding the impedance mismatch between Vitest's SWC-based build and my project's `tsc` build to be overwhelming, and I yearned to make the two match.
 I considered switching Vitest to use `tsc`.
 But I also found that SWC was SO much faster (it nearly doubled the speed of my tests) that I couldn't say no. By this point, I was committed to using SWC in my build.

 ## Vite